ShreyasJothish/shreyasjothish.github.io/_posts/2019-03-14-gun-violence-analysis.md

 * Scatter plot of top 10 states with respect to mass shooting incidents across years is as shown below.
 ![](/img/gunviolence/gunviolence_img_2.PNG)

+* Heat map of mass shooting incidents was plotted across entire country.
+Heat map was built using Mapbox.
 ![](/img/gunviolence/gunviolence_img_3.PNG)

+* This gave the ability to zoom into individual shooting incident and get the specific information on the same as displayed below.
+For example 2017 Las Vegas Mandalay Bay shooting incident details are listed below.
 ![](/img/gunviolence/gunviolence_img_4.PNG)

 ## Conclusion